Tina Malone: Personal life

-Malone runs her own acting school, To Be Frank Productions, in Manchester, where she lives.
+Malone runs her own acting school, To Be Frank Productions, in Manchester.
 The school produces plays in local Liverpool theatres such as the Everyman Theatre.
 The drama school is named after her late father, Frank Malone.
 She also used to run an agency with Dean Sullivan called DSTM.
 Malone has stated that she has obsessive compulsive disorder and bipolar disorder.

 Malone's oldest daughter Dannielle, who she gave birth to in 1982, is also an actress, and has appeared in Hollyoaks.

 In May 2012, Malone was declared bankrupt.

 In 2013, she gave birth to a second daughter named Flame Chase at age 50.

 In March 2019, Malone pleaded guilty to contempt of court, having shared a social media post which purported to reveal the new identity of Jon Venables, one of two boys who murdered James Bulger, contrary to a court order.
 She was given an eight-month prison sentence which was suspended for two years.

-In October 2019, Malone announced, via Twitter, that she and her husband Paul had separated after 11 years together.
+In October 2019, Malone announced, via Twitter, that she and her husband Paul Chase had separated after 11 years together.
 They reconciled in February 2020.
+Chase died by suicide in March 2024.